 There are certainly benefits to youth sports.
 They may impart valuable life lessons and promote good health, but as any parent of an amateur athlete will attest, it can also be a major cost drain on household resources and finances.

 Before their budding young athlete even steps foot on a field (or other sporting venue), they must invest in the required equipment and safety gear, including goggles, helmets, mouth guards, and cleats — plus a physical exam depending on league rules.
 (A high school baseball catcher may well be sporting $2,500 worth of gear between catcher’s mitts, leg guards, bats, shoes, protective undergear, helmets and bags, most of which must be replaced every few years).

-And then, of course, there are the participation fees, which were virtually non-existent 25 years ago, but today cost an average of $100 to $400 per child, per sport, per season, according to Kids Play USA Foundation, a nonprofit in Laurel, Maryland, dedicated to keeping youth sports more affordable.
+And then, of course, there are the participation fees, which were virtually non-existent 25 years ago, but today cost hundreds of dollars per child, per sport, per season.

-Athletes who play for more competitive travel teams, however, can pay far more, depending on the sport.
-Ice hockey travel teams, for example, can cost $10,000 or more per year, per child due to equipment, facility costs, enrollment fees, and coaching, according to Kids Play USA Foundation.
+Athletes who play for more competitive travel teams can pay far more, depending on the sport.
+Ice hockey travel teams, for example, can cost $10,000 or more per year due to equipment, facility costs, enrollment fees, and coaching.

 “When you include the travel component, there is real money being thrown at youth sports today and, whenever there is money involved, the motive starts to change,” said John Engh, executive director of the National Alliance of Youth Sports in West Palm Beach, Florida, which advocates for positive, safe and fun athletics, in an interview.
 “Instead of focusing on having a good, quality program, the people running the leagues start to choose kids who can afford to pay for the tournaments.”

-Nationally, visitor spending associated with sports events, which consists primarily of youth sports tournaments, reached $9.45 billion in 2015, a 5 percent increase from 2014 and 14 percent jump from 2012, according to the National Association of Sports Commissions in Cincinnati, Ohio, which represents the sports travel industry.2
+Nationally, visitor spending associated with sports events, which consists primarily of youth sports tournaments, reached roughly $10.5 billion in 2016, a 10 percent increase from 2015 and 26 percent jump from 2012, according to the National Association of Sports Commissions in Cincinnati, Ohio, which represents the sports travel industry.
+2

 It is a trend that concerns Don Schumacher, the group’s former executive director.